Your Ultimate Guide to Homework Help for Chemistry

 Here's the golden rule: If your main goal is to actually learn the material for the long haul, you're doing it right.
 If you're just trying to submit something to get a grade, it's probably time to rethink your approach.

 It never hurts to glance over your school's academic integrity policy, just to be safe.
 But at the end of the day, using resources to fill in your knowledge gaps is what great students do.
 Learning how to properly vet your resources is a critical skill in itself.
-For a deeper dive, consider reading our guide on how to evaluate information sources to make sure you're getting quality help.
+For a deeper dive, consider reading our guide on to make sure you're getting quality help.

 What Are the Hardest Chemistry Topics for Students?